rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 Sometimes these molecules can come from interesting sources.
 For example, during pregnancy up to 10% of cell-free DNA comes from the fetus.
 In the 1990s, researchers began to consider whether this can be used to detect chromosonal disorders, such as Down Syndrome.
 Existing non-invasive tests have limited reliability and invasive testing has a reasonable risk of miscarriage.

 In 2008, Steve Quake (my advisor) showed that deep molecular couting of these fragments using Next-Generation DNA Sequencing (NGS) can non-invasively [detect Down Syndrome](http://well.blogs.nytimes.com/2014/02/26/new-dna-test-better-at-predicting-some-disorders-in-babies-study-finds/?_r=0) with high statistical confidence.
-This has been rapidly commercialized and over one million women in the US are now tested per year.
+This was commercialized and has become a [multi-billion dollar market](http://www.xconomy.com/san-francisco/2014/12/02/roche-enters-noninvasive-prenatal-test-market-with-ariosa-purchase/).

 ####Taste: Why work on a probem?